bilalmohib/bilalmohib/README.md

 ## 🤝 Design & Figma Collaboration

-I work extensively in **Figma** and collaborate closely with designers and stakeholders:
+I work extensively with designers who design in **Figma** and collaborate closely with designers and stakeholders:

 - Reviewing layouts before development
 - Refining spacing, components, and interactions